QTechTheory/QuESTlink/Doc/WINDOWS.md

 - `COMPILER = cl`
 - `COMPILER_TYPE = MSVC`
 - `WINDOWS_ARCH = 64` if using 64-bit Windows, else `32` (for x86)

+> If using 64-bit Windows, in lieu of the **Developer Command Prompt** below, you must instead open a 64-bit equivalent prompt.
+E.g. `VS2019 x64 Native Tools Command Prompt`.
+You can find this in the same directory as the developer command prompt.

 Then, in the **Developer Command Prompt**, navigate to the root QuESTlink directory (where [`makefile`](../makefile) is located) and run
 ```bash